dalikewara/ayapingping-py/README.md

 Failure to import necessary dependencies may result in missing packages.
 To prevent this, please document your feature dependencies in the `dependency.json` file.
 Supported dependencies are limited to the following directories: `domain`, `common`, and `features`.
 Ensure that your feature dependencies strictly adhere to these directories, avoiding reliance on other locations.
-You can also include any external packages to `requirements` param to install them automatically.
+You can also include any external packages to `externals` param to install them automatically using the `venv/bin/pip install` or `pip install` method.

 Example `dependency.json` file: